igorsavinkin/simple-password-app/README.md

 ## How It Works

-The password generator uses a balanced algorithm that ensures each selected character set is represented evenly (at least once as much as password langht allows) throughout the password.
-For example, with all three options selected and a length of 9:
+The password generator uses a balanced algorithm that ensures each selected character set is represented evenly.
+This accomodates each set of characters be present at least once in a generated password (as much as password lenght allows).

-- Positions 1, 4, 7 → Numbers
-- Positions 2, 5, 8 → Uppercase
-- Positions 3, 6, 9 → Lowercase

 ### Uniqueness Check